top of page

 ABOUT

-Fresh from being restored, this character cottage lets you experience the charm, peace and seclusion of country living whilst enjoying the comforts of modern life.
+Recently restored, this character cottage lets you experience the charm, peace and seclusion of country living whilst enjoying the comforts of modern life.

 Nestled in the peaceful, picturesque Devonshire countryside, in an Area of Outstanding Natural Beauty, Balls Farm Cottage has been sympathetically renovated, retaining period features including an inglenook fireplace with bread oven and flagstone floors.
 The cottage is light and airy with a generously sized hand crafted kitchen that opens onto its south facing patio and flower garden, a perfect spot for enjoying those sunny summer days and evening dining, while the log burner in the sitting room will help keep you toasty during the winter nights.
 Two newly installed washrooms will help with the demands of a busy family.
 A walk in shower on the first floor and a bath on the ground floor.
 The cottage enjoys a fine aspect with many rooms enjoying far-reaching countryside views over the Axe Valley.